Welcome to the Easy MTD help.

 |---|---|---|

-| Welcome | None | Opens the Welcome section and page where panels are presented to access the core functionality of Easy MTD. |
+| Welcome | None | Opens the Welcome section where panels are presented to access the core functionality of Easy MTD. |

-| Income Tax | Obligations, Business Figures, Individual Figures, Calculation, Account Information, Taxpayers, Service Availability | Shows the associated menu options and opens the Income Tax section and main page where panels are presented to access all the Income Tax functionality of Easy MTD. |
+| Income Tax | Obligations, Business Figures, Individual Figures, Calculation, Account Information, Taxpayers, Service Availability | Shows the associated menu options and opens the Income Tax section where panels are presented to access all the Income Tax functionality of Easy MTD. |

-| Value Added Tax | Obligations, Businesses, Account Information, Service Availability | Shows the associated menu options and opens the Value Added Tax section and main page where panels are presented to access all the VAT functionality of Easy MTD. |
+| Value Added Tax | Obligations, Businesses, Account Information, Service Availability | Shows the associated menu options and opens the Value Added Tax section where panels are presented to access all the VAT functionality of Easy MTD. |

-| Options | Agents, Account, Data Folder, Backup, Proxy, Update, Buy Tokens, Preferences | Shows the associated menu options and opens the Options section and main page where panels are presented to access all the additional functionality of Easy MTD. |
+| Options | Agents, Account, Data Folder, Backup, Proxy, Update, Buy Tokens, Preferences | Shows the associated menu options and opens the Options section where panels are presented to access all the additional functionality of Easy MTD. |

-| Support | Help, Guides, Knowledge Base | Shows the associated menu options and opens the Support section and main page where panels are presented to access all the support functionality of Easy MTD including HMRC services and guidance URLs. |
+| Support | Help, Guides, Knowledge Base | Shows the associated menu options and opens the Support section where panels are presented to access all the support functionality of Easy MTD including HMRC services and guidance URLs. |

-The Welcome Page
+The Welcome Section

-Fig. Welcome page
+Fig. Welcome section

 Panels appear for the Income Tax, Value Added Tax, Options and Support sections.
 These contain links to pages and components associated with these sections.
 In addition, a Notifications panel is present that shows the latest notification, and a Quick Actions panel that provides links to perform common tasks.